CSUSBIndependentStudy/centos/GIT.md

 it takes the desired account id as an argument.

 ````
-# Check for account id argument.
+# If account name not specified on command line, print error message and terminate.
 if [ -z "$1" ]
 then
   echo "ERROR: Account id not specified."